 The engine oil pressure gauge indicates the pressure of the lubricating oil inside the engine.
 The average pressure ranges are between six (6) pounds per square inch (PSI) at 1000 RPM to 40 PSI or more at cruise-range speeds.
 A reading of pressure below 5 PSI at 1000 RPM may be caused by a low oil level or other potentially serious problems that result in low oil pressure, causing a red warning light to appear at the bottom of the gauge.

-If you experience low oil pressure, stop your engine immediately and check your oil level before operating again.
+If you experience low oil pressure, stop your engine immediately and check your oil level before operating again, or have your boat serviced by an authorized MasterCraft dealer.

 Do not continue to run the engine if the oil pressure is low.
 If you do, the engine may become so hot that it, or surrounding components, could catch fire.
-You or others could be burned and the boat seriously damaged.
-Check your oil level and add an appropriate amount of approved motor oil before operating again or have your boat serviced by your local authorized dealer's service department.
+Operators could be burned and the boat seriously damaged.
 Note that damage to your engine from inappropriate oil levels can be costly to repair.
 Such damage is not covered by your warranty.